American Standard Faucets Review & Rating Updated: April 10, 2026

 Faucet Design

 That may be changing, however.
-LIXIL seems to be putting more emphasis on faucets.
+LIXIL seems to be putting more emphasis on its faucet products.

-The company is improving its faucet designs as indicated by its recently opened design studio in New York City, and additions to its design staff headed by Jean-Jacques L'Henaff, a graduate of L'Ecole Superieure de Design Industriel in Paris and generally considered one of the world's premier industrial designers.
+The company is improving its designs as indicated by its recently opened design studio in New York City, and additions to its design staff headed by Jean-Jacques L'Henaff, a graduate of L'Ecole Supérieure de Design Industriel in Paris, and generally considered one of the world's premier industrial designers.

 Recent American Standard designs have won numerous awards in international design competitions, including a Red Dot for excellence in design innovation for its Edgewater semi-professional kitchen faucet collection.

-The Edgewater also merited a coveted Good Design Award as did the Studio S bath faucet collection and the Beale MeasureFill touchless faucet that meters out a specific amount of water, then stops.
+The Edgewater also earned a coveted Good Design Award, as did the Studio S bath faucet collection and the Beale MeasureFill touchless faucet that measures out a specific amount of water, then stops.
 No more fussing with a measuring cup to get a precise amount of water for a recipe.
 Dial in the amount needed and turn on the faucet to dispense exactly that amount.

 Faucet Finishes

-Almost every faucet is available in the usual polished chrome and in some version of nickel: brushed, satin, or polished.
+Almost every faucet is available in polished chrome and often in some version of nickel, brushed or polished.

 Crane Logo

-The designs were very popular in the 1950s and came to epitomize the early mid-century bathroom.
+The designs were very popular in the 1950s and came to epitomize the post-war bathroom.

 In 1986 Crane Co. divested itself of its plumbing unit which was reorganized as Crane Plumbing, LLC.

-A controlling interest in the company was acquired by Sun Capital Partners in 2005 and the company merged with American Standard America and Eljer Industries in 2008 to form American Standard Brands.
+A controlling interest in the divested company was acquired by Sun Capital Partners in 2005 and merged with American Standard America and Eljer Industries in 2008 to form American Standard Brands.

-Since the merger, Crane has gone out of business as a brand.
+After the merger, American Standard discontinued the Crane brand.
 The closing was announced on its website as follows:

 "Crane plumbing has merged with American Standard.
 In light of this, Crane Plumbing products are no longer being offered in the trade channel.
 We will continue to provide customer care support and product information support for these brands, which can be found on this site.
 Thank you for your interest and support for Crane Plumbing."